jakartaee/jakartaone.org/content/2024/chinese/_index.md

 JakartaOne Livestream is an online conference organized by the Jakarta EE working group for developers and technical leaders, focusing on enterprise-level Java applications and cloud native technologies, discussing the current status and future trends of Jakarta EE technology development.

+This event will guide us through the latest developments in the Jakarta EE specification, how to participate in and conduct TCK testing, gain an in-depth understanding of the history of JDK, the evolution of Java threads and coroutines, build application observability using JVM bytecode enhancement techniques, and the latest development practices of Java in the AI era.

 At the JakartaOne Livestream conference, many developers and global top technology experts and developers will discuss the development trends of the cloud native era and move towards key milestones of the cloud native era together!

 Both seasoned Java developers or emerging cloud native application developers will gain insights from this JakartaOne Livestream technology event.